jjwdowik/gatsby-starter-netlify-cms/src/pages/home/index.md

 ---
-templateKey: 'home-page'
+templateKey: home-page
-path: /
-title: HOME PAGE
+title: WELCOME!
 ---
-### COFFEE IS GREATTT
-YEEEEEEE
+### I love Shibas!!

+They are nice and have curly tails.

+shrimba